Note: This post is a work in progress. I’ll remove this note when it’s done.

 I want to make the world a better place.
 I think most people do.
 I’ve got some friends who are political, you know, trying to change things.
 But I don’t see that they are going to make any difference.
 And anyway, in the long run, what difference could it make?
 In a hundred years, we’re all dead, and no one’s going to care.
 Might as well live for the moment, you know!”

-But Chapman says there is hope: There is a complete stance.
+But in Meaningness, Chapman says there is hope: There is a complete stance.
 And I get it now!!!

 Life has meaning, but what it means can’t be pinned down.
 As he puts it, meaning is nebulous.
 It’s like a cloud.
 Clouds exist, but we can’t hold them; we can’t pin them down permanently and say “Look, there’s meaning.”
 Clouds are here one minute and gone the next.